JeanCDev/cross-multiplication/README.md

 ## Print Screen of the final app
 ![Print screen of the app](https://i.imgur.com/CkmevwG.png)

-This app whas made for the Android plataform
+This app was made for the Android plataform